Harm Reduction in Amsterdam

 Cultural Activities

 While in Amsterdam, students will have the opportunity to visit a wide range of cultural activities in their free time.
-Possible visits could include the NEMO Science Museum, Anne Frank House, the National Holocaust Museum, and the Museum Vrolik Academic Medical center.
+Recommended visits include Anne Frank Huis (entry is around £14 and tickets are released two-weeks ahead of time), the Van Gough Museum and the Royal Palace Amsterdam.